The Illawarra Shoalhaven Local Health District (ISLHD) was formed on 1

 Local decision-making is at the forefront of how the organisation functions, led by a professional Health District Board and a Chief Executive.

-The Illawarra Shoalhaven Local Health District Board is chaired by Clinical Professor Denis King OAM and 12 Board Members who bring a wealth of experience and local knowledge to the management of our Local Health District.
+The Illawarra Shoalhaven Local Health District Board is chaired by Professor Denis King OAM and 12 Board Members who bring a wealth of experience and local knowledge to the management of our Local Health District.

 Our Chief Executive, Margot Mains works closely with the Board to ensure that ISLHD delivers consistently high patient care which is supported by input from clinicians and the local community.